 How Many Pieces of Wood A Cord Contains

-This may vary more wildly than you might think because it depends on how long vendors cut their logs.
+This may vary more wildly than you think because it depends on how long vendors cut their logs.
 Some vendors cut their logs into pieces as short as 12 inches or as long as 24 inches.

 How Much Wood You’ll Be Getting